danieljstone/danieljstone.github.io/nyrb.md

-The NYRB’s significance as an intellectual nexus has meant that it has also attracted a number of critics over the years.
+The NYRB’s significance as an intellectual nexus has also earned it its fair share of critics.
 They have leveled various complaints against the NYRB: that it is insular and self-dealing, it is overly-male, it is overly-academic, has failed to foster new writers, and has favored certain publishers.